 The Lightfoot Bay wetland, near-shore, and upland plant communities play a critical role in maintaining the ecological integrity of greater Huron Bay, providing habitat for migrating waterfowl, breeding birds, native plants, threatened and endangered species, rare fish species and other aquatic and terrestrial wildlife.

-There are two cabins at Lightfoot Bay that were used for generations by the family that once owned this land.
-They have been refurbished and are available to groups or individuals for reservation by free-will donation.
-The main cabin is available in summertime and the smaller cabin is insulated and available throughout the year.
+The two cabins at Lightfoot Bay were used for generations by the family that once owned this land and are now available for reservation by free-will donation.
+The main cabin is available in three seasons and the smaller cabin is insulated and available throughout the year.

 Maps & documents